Our people

 Di has an extensive background and formal qualifications in business development and management in the healthcare, disability and human resources fields.
 She has over 25 years’ experience in senior leadership roles, including at Managing Director and CEO level, in privately owned and publicly listed organisations.
 She has held both Executive and Non-executive positions on Boards and Advisory Boards.
 In addition to her role as Chair of LACW, Di has served as Chair of Melbourne City Mission and MCM Housing, and has held board positions with the Hester Hornbrook Academy, the Cabrini Foundation Board, and Aged Care Justice (formally ALARM).
 She has also been an Advisory member of Psychology Melbourne and is a member of the Australian Institute of Company Directors.

-Paul Scroope
+Paul Scroope OAM

 Board Member